 Manage Form Fills and Always On Rules (optional)

 Rules: Successful Payment (Order Forms only): These rules will be run for the contact submitting the form if the payment gateway returns a successful transaction code.
-We recommend adding the contact to a campaign and running rules on the contact in the campaign instead.

 Rules: Failed Payment (Order Forms only): These rules will be run for the contact submitting the form if the payment gateway returns a failed transaction code.
-We recommend adding the contact to a campaign and running rules on the contact in the campaign instead.

 Hidden Form Fields